duckdb/duckdb-web/docs/sql/data_types/interval.md

 ## Functions

-See the [Date Part Functions docs](../../sql/functions/datepart) for a list of available date parts for use with an `INTERVAL`.
+See the [Date Part Functions page](../../sql/functions/datepart) for a list of available date parts for use with an `INTERVAL`.

-See the [Interval Operators](../../sql/functions/interval) for various functions that operate on intervals.
+See the [Interval Operators page](../../sql/functions/interval) for functions that operate on intervals.